AliyevaNargiz/web-log-analyzer/README.md

 # WebLog Analyzer with Apache Spark

-A powerful web application that analyzes web server log files to help you understand your website traffic, find problems, and make data-driven decisions.
+A powerful web application that analyzes web server log files to help understand your website traffic, find problems, and make data-driven decisions.
 It uses Apache Spark for fast processing of large log files.

 ## What is This Project?

-This is a **web log analyzer** - a tool that reads your web server's log files (like Apache or Nginx logs) and gives you useful insights about your website traffic.
+This is a **web log analyzer** - a tool that reads web server's log files (like Apache or Nginx logs) and gives useful insights about your website traffic.

 ### What Does It Do?